ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### `fulfill`

-This method can take any number of arguments.
-These arguments can be promise pipelined on with the [`op:pick`](#op-pick) operator and should be delivered to any listeners of the promise.
+This method takes exactly one argument, the fulfillment value for the promise.
+The value may be any passable value.

 ### `break`

-Break takes a single argument, which represents an error that occured.
+Break takes a single argument, a value that represents an error that occured.
 This error should be delivered to any listeners of the promise.

 **NOTE:** The value of errors transmitted over CapTP is up to the transmitting party.
 However, including the contents of exception objects or debugging